 How to Do the Bench Press if Your Chest Won’t Grow

-The fronts of our shoulders are able to take over because those muscle fibres have nearly the same line of pull as our pecs do.
+Mind you, even with a wide grip, the fronts of our shoulders have nearly the same line of pull as our pecs do.
 We can’t remove our shoulders from the bench press, but we can force our pecs to activate alongside them by lifting in heavier rep ranges and/or taking our sets closer to failure.
-That way our pecs will need to fully active alongside our shoulders in order to move the weight.
+That way our pecs will need to fully active alongside our shoulders to move the weight.

 Our triceps aren’t able to “take over,” per se.
 They don’t have the same function as our pecs.
 However, when doing the barbell bench press, the barbell is preventing the weights from falling away to the side, which makes the lift much easier for our chests and much harder for our triceps.
 As a result, it’s possible for your triceps to fail long before your pecs, which will prevent them from being challenged enough to provoke growth.
 The solution for this is to ditch the barbell and choose dumbbells instead.

 With a dumbbell bench press, your chest will need to fight to keep the weights from falling away to the sides.
 That’s going to make the lift much harder on your chest muscles.
 Now, your shoulders can still bear much of that burden, but if you’re lifting heavy and going close enough to failure, that won’t matter—you’ll be stimulating growth in both your shoulders and your pecs.

 Benching deeper and adding a pause can make the bench press more challenging for your pecs, too.
 Your chest is most active at the very bottom of the bench press, when it’s fully stretched out under load.
 This is when its moment arms are the greatest, when passive tension is the highest, and when we can stimulate the most overall mechanical tension.